 Aim of the TD in various specializations:

 To prepare students with a BA or BS in a specific discipline.

-To be able to teach this discipline at the intermediate level with an emphasis on developing students' knowledge of instructional methodologies and the Lebanese educational system.
+To be able to teach this discipline with an emphasis on developing students' knowledge of instructional methodologies and the Lebanese educational system.